avsmith15/fulton-server-example/readme.md

 **Requirements**
 - Docker

-We have prepared a docker image in docker hub to cut the time and build the image.
-Use this command to and start a docker container.
+We have prepared a docker image in docker hub to cut the time for building the image.
+Use this command to start a docker container.

 ``` bash
 docker run --rm -p 3000:3000 wadehuang36/fulton-server-example
 ```

 ## API Documents
 Visit http://localhost:3000/docs to see the API documentation.
-If you cannot see the api page, it means there are some things wrong.
+If you cannot see the api page, it means there is something wrong.

 ## Example API calls
-we provided series of API calls in Postman, you can hit this button
+We provided a series of API calls in Postman.
+Hit the button below to test:

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/492498ddaab5a69c4d87) to test the APIs.